faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Tor

+Official site: [https://www.torproject.org](https://www.torproject.org){:target="_blank"}

+The Tor network is a group of volunteer-operated servers that allows people to improve their privacy and security on the Internet.
+Tor's users employ this network by connecting through a series of virtual tunnels rather than making a direct connection, thus allowing both organizations and individuals to share information over public networks without compromising their privacy.
+Along the same line, Tor is an effective censorship circumvention tool, allowing its users to reach otherwise blocked destinations or content.
+Tor can also be used as a building block for software developers to create new communication tools with built-in privacy features.

+This package contains the Tor software that can act as either a server on the Tor network, or as a client to connect to the Tor network.

 {% shell_term $ %}
 sudo dnf install tor
 {% endshell_term %}

 ## HandBrake

+Official site: [http://handbrake.fr/](http://handbrake.fr/){:target="_blank"}

+HandBrake is a general-purpose, free, open-source, cross-platform, multithreaded video transcoder software application.
+It can process most common multimedia files and any DVD or Bluray sources that do not contain any kind of copy protection.

+This package contains the command line version of the program.

 {% shell_term $ %}
 sudo dnf install handbrake
 {% endshell_term %}

 ## MPV

+Official site: [https://mpv.io/](https://mpv.io/){:target="_blank"}

+Mpv is a movie player based on MPlayer and mplayer2.
+It supports a wide variety of video file formats, audio and video codecs, and subtitle types.
+Special input URL types are available to read input from a variety of sources other than disk files.
+Depending on platform, a variety of different video and audio output methods are supported.

 (RPMFusion - Free)